tanu91112/SecureMindAI_EncryptedFraudDetectionSystem/README.md

 | Query | <10ms | 100+ queries/sec |
 | Batch Insert | ~0.5ms/vector | 2000+ vectors/sec |

+- Database latency and throughput measurements were obtained using a CyborgDB-compatible simulator on a local development machine with a 10K-vector dataset; results may vary in production environments.

 ### Dataset Statistics

 - **Total Transactions:** 10,000